 So, y’know, what I’m saying is it’s pretty okay.

 I said at the beginning this is going to be one of the hardest series I’ve ever had to review.
 I say this because although I have a lot of problems with Jormungand, and I’m not going to sugar-coat them, I have to speak from my heart a little bit.
 I really enjoyed so much of Jormungand that it makes it painful to rag on it so much.
 Pretty much everything up to the last 5 episodes is absolutely 100% worth a watch.
 It’s fast, it’s stylish, and some of my favourite scenes ever are in there, and damn if I don’t feel like watching it all over again every time I hear that theme song.
 It’s just unfortunate that the last 5 episodes are what they are.

 But, while writing this review I came to realize that all of my problems with Jormungand stem directly from the last few episodes, specifically the last one itself.
-I was all ready to give the series a big fat NOT PROVEN, but my heart won’t let me.
-Would I say the Mass Effect series was nothing more than a ‘meh’ just because the ending wasn’t up to par with the rest of the series?
+Still, would I say the Mass Effect series was nothing more than a ‘meh’ just because the ending wasn’t up to par with the rest of the series?
 No, no I wouldn’t.
-The Mass Effect series is my favourite game trilogy ever.
+The Mass Effect series is one of my favourite game series ever.
 Taken as a sum of its parts, does Jormungand fail?
 And is the ending really all that important when the rest is so entertaining?
 A good ending can save a flawed series (Angel Beats!) and a bad one can ruin an entertaining one (Majikoi), but does Jormungand‘s ending really ‘ruin’ the series?
 Gah, my rating system was supposed to eliminate situations like this!
 Alright, enough debating.
 Time to make a decision.

 All I can suggest of Jormungand is that you…